 MCData message store is used by MCData users to store their MCData communications permanently; it shall provide secured storage area for each authorized MCData user having a user account.
 The storage area is identified by the MCData user's MCData ID.
 The MCData message store shall allow an MCData user to access only the storage area that he is authorized to access.
 A user (i.e. a dispatcher) other than the user account holder shall be able to access the account holder's storage area if authorized.

-During an active MCData communication, the participating function on the MCData server of a MCData user participant shall, if requested by the MCData user, deposit messages and files exchanged in the conversation to the MCData user's storage area in the MCData message store.
+During an active MCData communication, the participating function on the MCData server of a MCData user participant shall, if the configuration to store the MCData communication is enabled for and if requested by the MCData user, deposit messages and files exchanged in the conversation to the MCData user's storage area in the MCData message store.
 When depositing the MCData communication into the MCData message store, if no such MCData user account is available on the MCData message store the MCData server shall create the user's account first and then deposit the MCData communications.
 The MCData message store shall support user account creation and deposit MCData communications operations from the MCData server after successful authentication and authorization.
 The MCData message store shall support the message store client to retrieve, update, delete, search and synchronize MCData communications stored in the MCData message store, after successful authentication and authorization.

 The MCData user shall have an option if he wants to store the MCData communications in the MCData message store or not.

-All messages and files exchanged in an active MCData communication shall be stored as objects in the MCData message store.
+Based on the request from MCData user, messages and files exchanged in an active MCData communication shall be stored as objects in the MCData message store.
 A stored object shall contain the following information:

 1. The message or file itself; and